jkrauska/nfs-linuxvm-osx/README.md

 ## Notes:

 I typically make my VMs operate in bridged mode.
 For added security I create a second virtual nic on the vm that is 'Private To My Mac'.
 This provides a dedicated /24 that I can use for my NFS export without worry about it be exposed on my local lan as when in bridged mode.
+It also means that my nfs mounts don't change when my IP addressing chages on the bridged interfaces.

 I'm not using nfs security.
-I'd like to, but I haven't looked in to it.
+I'd like to, but I haven't looked in to it, and I'm exporting/mounting on lan isolated to my machine.

 I'm not using nfsv4.
 Previous notes suggest it can crash osx.
 Would like to try anyway. nfsv4 should be faster?